raspberrypilearning/freecad-chess-set/en/step_1.md

 ## Introduction

-In this advanced CAD project, you will create a travel chess set, in the [Bauhaus](https://en.wikipedia.org/wiki/Bauhaus) style
+In this advanced CAD project, you will create a travel chess set in the [Bauhaus](https://en.wikipedia.org/wiki/Bauhaus) style.

 ### What you will make